istio/test-infra/tools/generate-deps-configmaps/README.md

 ### Options

 The following is a list of supported options.
-If an option is optional, than its _default_ value will be used if not provided.
+If an option is optional, then its _default_ value will be used if not provided.
 If an option is required and not provided, the execution will fail with a non-zero exit code.

 | Option | Required | Default | Description |